-What if the Hebrew Bible wasn’t meant to be read as “revelation”?
+What if the Hebrew Bible wasn’t meant to be read just as “revelation,” but as book of reason, of philosophy?
 What if the authors of the Bible meant to present us with a book that’s not about miracles or the afterlife—but about how to lead our lives in this world?

 The Philosophy of Hebrew Scripture proposes a new framework for reading the Bible.
 It shows how the biblical authors used narrative and prophetic oratory to advance universal arguments about morals and politics, truth and being, struggle and faith.

 On the way, The Philosophy of Hebrew Scripture provides a series of bold new studies of the biblical narratives and prophetic poetry, transforming forever our understanding of what the stories of Abel, Abraham, Jacob, Joseph, Moses, David and Solomon, and the speeches of Isaiah and Jeremiah, were meant to teach us.

 The Philosophy of Hebrew Scripture is accessible to readers of all backgrounds.
 It assumes no belief in God or other religious commitment.
 It assumes no previous background in Bible.
 It is free of disciplinary jargon.